brendanjmeade/Bem2d.jl/README.md

 `qdtopography.jl` - [not working] - Quasi-dynamic rupture example with topography.

-`thrustfaultfreesurface.jl` - [not working] - Not sure what this one is.

-`thrustfaultfreesurfacelayered.jl` - [not working] - I don't think this has ever really been developed.
+`thrustfaultfreesurface.jl` - [working] - Older version of Okada comparision at free surface.
+Needs to updated.

 `thrustfaulttopography.jl` - [working] - A thrust fault with a traction free topographic surface